BucurEva87/cinema/README.md

 - Install Node and Node Package Manager (NPM)
 - Install all the project dependencies running `npm i`

+### Running the project locally

+- You can run this project locally (localhost), after cloning the repository, by running `npm run start`

 ### Running tests

 - You can run test suites on this project by running `npm test`